aanicolella/Farsi_et_al_2023/README.md

-# grin2a
+# *** Insert article title here ***
-Code used for the processing and analysis of RNA-seq and snRNA-seq data for the Grin2a project
+A collection of code used to process and analyze RNA-seq and snRNA-seq mouse data.
+This code uses Seurat v3.